Admiral Rodney and St Leonard's

 Bramcote Lane was formerly known as Noggy Lane, which led to the old coalmines and brickyard.
 Today on the north side you can see the Russell School built in 1865 (currently a pre-school nursery) and beyond that the old school house for the head teacher.

-The Square
+Village Square

-At the heart of the village is the Pump with its 19th century canopy.
-To the east is the Admiral Rodney Public House.
+At the heart of the village is the pump with its 19th century canopy.
+To the east is the Admiral Rodney public house.
 To the right of the pub is a fine terrace of 18th century houses what once housed the village shop and police station.

 Wollaton Road